idrinkritalin/react-cart-app/README.md

 ## To-do

-* Convert this project with Redux
+* Convert this project using Redux